 These resellers, channels, or territories in which official products are traded may be unknown to brand owners, often in countries where the official brand is not present, which can make grey market monitoring an overwhelming process for brand owners.

-As we have explained, gray markets products are authentic items sold through unauthorized resellers and / or through unauthorized channels and markets.
+As we have explained, grey markets products are authentic items sold through unauthorized resellers and/or through unauthorized channels and markets.
 Counterfeit products on the other hand are fakes, designed to look and feel like official items through the misuse of intellectual property such as brand name, logo, shapes, colors, and design.
 Counterfeit products are not produced by the official brand and are almost always made of lower-quality materials.
 These fakes can pose a danger to end the user due to the use of untested parts or ingredients.

 Grey market situations often occur due to an approved third party attempting to clear excess stock, or last season's stock, or even stolen goods in an attempt to recoup their initial investment or clear items which have been obtained in an unlawful manner.